-The Woodlark Gold Project (the Project) is a 100% owned gold development project, located on Woodlark Island in Papua New Guinea (PNG).
-The Project has a current endowment of 1.67 million ounces of gold in Mineral Resources1 with significant exploration potential across the Company's approximate 580 km2 tenement holding on the highly prospective Woodlark Island.
+The Woodlark Gold Project is a 100% owned gold development project, located on Woodlark Island in PNG.
+The Project has a current endowment of 1.67 million ounces of gold in Mineral Resources with significant exploration potential across the Company's approximate 580 km tenement holding on the highly prospective Woodlark Island.

-A \$40 million renounceable pro-rata Entitlement Offer (Entitlement Offer) was launched in December 20242 and successfully completed in January 2025.
-Geopacific is now well positioned to unlock the significant underlying value and upside potential of the Project, where the Woodlark Scoping Study (Study) completed in July 2024 confirmed the Project is forecast to generate strong returns for its stakeholders over a long-life operation3.
+A \$40 million renounceable pro-rata Entitlement Offer (Entitlement Offer) was launched in December 2024 and successfully completed in January 2025.
+Geopacific is now well positioned to unlock the significant underlying value and upside potential of the Project, where the Woodlark Scoping Study (Study) completed in July 2024 confirmed the Project is forecast to generate strong returns for its stakeholders over a long-life operation.